Cisco-Talos/clamav-documentation/src/manual/Development/development-builds.md

 - `git`

-- `autoconf`, `automake`, `libtool`, `m4` (For 0.103 and older, only):

-  These four packages make up "Autotools" and are required to run the `./autogen.sh` script that generates the `./configure` tool for configuring an Autotools build.
-You will need these packakges if building from a git clone, but the 0.103 release tarballs have this stuff pre-generated for normal users.

 - `valgrind`:

   Valgrind is used to enhance our unit tests and feature tests.
 It will be automatically when running `ctest` for CMake builds, or when running `make check VG=1` for Autotools builds.

-- `pytest` (For 0.104 and newer):
+- `pytest`:

   Pytest is used in our test suite for CMake builds to get better test output when analyzing test failures.
 Having pytest

 - `bison` and `flex`:

-  Bison and Flex re-generating the Yara rule parser, used by our "maintainer mode" in the CMake build system (v0.104+), and used by default in the Autotools build system (v0.103-).
+  Bison and Flex may be used to re-generate the Yara rule parser if you enable the `MAINTAINER_MODE` CMake option.

 - `gperf`:

-  GPerf is another tool used by our "maintainer mode".
-It is used to generate code for our javascript normalizer. `*`Enabling GPerf in the "maintainer mode" for the CMake build system (v0.104+) is still a to-do.
+  GPerf is another maintainer tool.
+It was used to generate code for our javascript normalizer. `*`Enabling GPerf in `MAINTAINER_MODE` for the CMake build system is still a to-do item.

-- `ninja` or `ninja-build` (For 0.104 and newer):
+- `ninja` or `ninja-build` :

   Ninja is a build system that CMake can use in place of Makefiles (UNIX) or Visual Studio (Windows).
 It's faster than both, particularly as compared with Visual Studio.
 If you're compiling ClamAV frequently, you may find it very helpful.
 The only real downside is that it's highly multithreaded so errors and warnings tend to get mixed up and it can be hard to inspect when you're having build failures.